gramineproject/gramine/Documentation/devel/features.md

 Gramine has dummy support for setting hostname and domain name via `sethostname()` and `setdomainname()`.
 The set names are *not* propagated to the host OS or other Gramine processes.

-Gramine has minimal and largely dummy support for getting and setting resource limits, via `getrlimit()`, `setrlimit()`, `prlimit64()`.
+Gramine has minimal and mostly dummy support for getting and setting resource limits, via `getrlimit()`, `setrlimit()`, `prlimit64()`.
 The `prlimit64()` syscall can be issued only on the current process.
 The following resources are supported:
 - `RLIMIT_CPU` -- dummy, no limit by default